MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 With this method, you can use Microsoft Intune or other MDM services to configure Microsoft Edge kiosk mode in assigned access and how it behaves on a kiosk device.

 >[!IMPORTANT]
->If you are using a local account as a kiosk account in Microsoft Intune, make sure to sign into this account and then sign out before configuring the assigned access single-app kiosk.
+>If you are using a local account as a kiosk account in Microsoft Intune, make sure to sign into this account and then sign out before configuring the kiosk device.

 1. In Microsoft Intune or other MDM service, configure [AssignedAccess](https://docs.microsoft.com/windows/client-management/mdm/assignedaccess-csp) to prevent users from accessing the file system, running executables, or other apps.